 "Aloha nui loa" from the RSCDS Hawaii Branch!
 We just held our 36th HAWAIIAN WEEKEND OF SCOTTISH COUNTRY DANCING.
 Check back here to learn about our next Aloha Winter Weekend, taking place February 13, 14 & 15, 2015.
 Meanwhile, read about our event-filled weekend of dance lessons and social dancing, including a ceilidh and LIVE MUSIC.

-Tentative Schedule (based on AWW 2013 events):
+Tentative Schedule (based on AWW 2014 events):

 9:00 am - noon and 1:00 - 2:00 pm: Classes at the Ala Wai Golf Course Multi-Function Facility (Palladium): 404 Kapahulu Avenue, Honolulu.
-Breakfast will be served at 8:30, and lunch served at noon.
+A light breakfast will be served at 8:30, and lunch served at noon.

 9:30 am - 11:30 am: Class at the Ala Wai Palladium Ballroom.

 Accommodations: We recommend the Queen Kapiolani Hotel, located at the east end of Waikiki.
 It has reasonable rates and is within walking distance of the weekend classes.
 However, booking through the internet you may find excellent rates elsewhere, but remember that if you are walking to classes the route is shortest at the east end of Waikiki near Kapahulu Ave.
 For questions contact Bruce McEwan, telephone 808-538-7707, or Melissa Lindsay, telephone 808-256-3347.

 Registration deadline is January 15th, 2015.
 Certain of the events are limited in the number of attendees, so please register early.

 None So Pretty